Skip to main content

 The MCP server is released as a Beta feature.
 Behavior and documentation may change before general availability (GA).
 Use with caution in production.

-The LinearB MCP (Model Context Protocol) server lets AI tools connect to LinearB data and capabilities through a standard MCP interface.
-You can connect in three ways, depending on your environment:
+The LinearB MCP (Model Context Protocol) server lets MCP-compatible AI tools connect to LinearB data and capabilities through a standard MCP interface.

 • Claude Desktop — using mcp-remote and a JSON config file.